 Another study looked into if long-term use of Tretinoin could mean that the medication is getting distributed systemically (throughout the whole body).
 They reported that there were no detectable levels of Tretinoin, or its metabolites in the blood plasma of those using Tretinoin regularly, suggesting that the medication has limitations in going deeper than skin level.
 As far as treatment goes, this is a good thing, since it is the skin that we want to treat, not the whole body.

 Skin Improvements May Continue As You Continue Tretinoin Usage

-These studies suggest that long term use of Tretinoin is not only safe, but that the skin improvements may continue for years after starting use of the medication.
+These studies suggest that long-term use of Tretinoin is not only safe, but that the skin improvements may continue for years after starting the use of the medication.
 This is why some doctors recommend the continued use of Tretinoin products indefinitely, to continue reaping the benefits of fewer blemishes, fine lines and wrinkles, and an overall healthier and more youthful appearance.
 Always listen to your doctor to see how long you should use a product for, and do not extend your current course of treatment without talking with your doctor first.

 It May Take 3-6 Months To Begin Seeing Results From Tretinoin

-Now that we know that Tretinoin has been found to be safe to use long term, it is important to note that it does take a little time to get everything going.
+Now that we know that Tretinoin has been found to be safe to use long-term, it is important to note that it does take a little time to get everything going.